INS No 163

 EU defined in Commission Regulation (EU) No 23/2012

-Grape Skin Extract is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
+Grape Skin Extract (INS No 163(ii)) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) in more than 60 food categories as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).

-Anthocyanins are not genotoxic by a weight of evidence analysis.
+Information on the metabolism and toxicity of anthocyanins is limited and interpretation is complicated because there are several different, although chemically related anthocyanins, and studies have been done with certain specific anthocyanins, and studies have been done with certain specific anthocyanins as well as with mixtures extracted from fruits.
+However, anthocyanins are not genotoxic by a weight of evidence analysis.
 The extremely low acute oral toxicity of mixed anthocyanins (cyanidin, delphinidin, petunidin, and malvidin) is demonstrated by mouse and rat LD50 values greater than 25 and 20 g/kg bw, respectively.
-Welch’s grape color extract administered to rats at 0, 5, 10, 15 and 20% of the diet produced no toxic signs or effects over the 30-day testing period.
 No overt signs of toxicity were seen in rats given oral doses of 3000 mg/day mixed anthocyanins for 90 days.
-No adverse effects occurred when dogs were fed a diet containing 15% grape color powder for 13 weeks or grape color extract for 90 consecutive days.
-No adverse effects on reproduction occurred when grape color extract was fed to rats at dietary levels of 7.5 % and 15 % through two generations.
 There were no teratogenic effects in multigeneration studies with rats, mice, or rabbits.
 Anthocyanins are not readily absorbed from the intestine and the small quantity absorbed appears to be excreted by the kidney in its unchanged form.

 JECFA (1982).
 Toxicological evaluation of certain food additives.
 WHO Food Add.
 Series No. 17.
 Twenty-sixth meeting of the Joint WHO/FAO Expert Committee on Food Additives.
 Available online